 - Key Features:

-- Often involves an overestimation of one’s ability to have predicted the outcome before it happened (“I knew it all along”).
+- Often involves overestimating one’s ability to predict the outcome before it happened (“I knew it all along”).

 - Distorts memory by making past uncertainty seem less significant.

-- Can lead to overconfidence in decision-making or an unfair assessment of others’ actions.
+- It can lead to overconfidence in decision-making or an unfair assessment of others’ actions.

-- Example: After a sports team wins a match, believing it was obvious they would win, despite significant uncertainty beforehand.
+- Example: After a sports team wins a match, believing they would obviously win, despite significant uncertainty beforehand.

 Key Differences